Are you struggling to make time for a workout? Feeling lost in the sea of fitness options? Here are seven signs that you need a personal trainer.

 5. You tend to stop when the going gets tough

-Two strategies to improve the likelihood that you’ll set out to accomplish a goal is to write them and verbally tell someone about them and that you’re going to work on accomplishing them.
+Two strategies to improve the likelihood that you’ll set out to accomplish a goal are to write them and verbally tell someone about them and that you’re going to work on accomplishing them.

 These are great, but hiring a personal trainer goes one step further.